 The National Pygmy Goat Association (NPGA) Breed Standard.

-Animals with more than 12.5% Pygmy genetics are eligible to be registered and shown as Pygmies - their percentage of Pygmy genetics (based on pedigree information provided to the Registrar) will be recorded on their Registration certificate.
+Animals with 12.5% or more Pygmy genetics are eligible to be registered and shown as Pygmies - their percentage of Pygmy genetics (based on pedigree information provided to the Registrar) will be recorded on their Registration certificate.

-Animals with 12.5% or less Pygmy genetics (based on pedigree information) will still have their percentage of Pygmy genetics recorded on the Registration certificate.
+Animals with less than 12.5% Pygmy genetics (based on pedigree information) will still have their percentage of Pygmy genetics recorded on the Registration certificate.

 The AABMGS does not require DNA testing to confirm parentage of Pygmies, but if breeders choose to have parentage DNA verified and the relevant paperwork is provided to the AABMGS Registrar, this information will be recorded on the Registration certificate.